David Gill (astronomer): Retirement and death

-The invention of dry plate photography by R.L.
-Maddox made Gill realise that the process could be used to create images of the stars and to more easily determine their relative positions and brightness.
-This led to a massive project in collaboration with the Dutch astronomer J.C.
-Kapteyn, and the compiling of an index of brightness and position for some half a million southern stars.
-The work was published as Cape Photographic Durchmusterung in 3 volumes between 1896–1900.
-Gill also played a leading role in the organising of the Carte du Ciel, an ambitious international venture aimed at mapping the entire sky.
-He initiated the idea of a geodetic survey along the 30th meridian east stretching from South Africa to Norway, resulting in the longest meridian arc yet measured on Earth (see arc measurement).

 The grave of David and Isobel Gill, St. Machar's Cathedral, Aberdeen.

-Gill's concern with measurement led to him becoming a member of the International Committee for Weights and Measures (CIPM) from 1907-1914.
-As president of the British Association for the Advancement of Science, he gave a presidential address in 1907 in which he advocated definitions based on fundamental physical properties, rather than on arbitrary standards such as a rod of metal with lines ruled upon it, to determine the yard or metre.
+On Gill's retirement in 1906, the couple moved to London, where Gill served for two years (1909–1911) as president of the Royal Astronomical Society.
+His concern with measurement led to him becoming a member of the International Committee for Weights and Measures (CIPM) from 1907-1914.
+As president of the British Association, he gave a presidential address in 1907 in which he advocated definitions based on fundamental physical properties, rather than on arbitrary standards such as a rod of metal with lines ruled upon it, to determine the yard or metre.

-Gill married Isobel Black in 1870, who accompanied him to Ascension Island and assisted with his Mars observations.
-On Gill's retirement in 1906, the couple moved to London, where Gill served for two years (1909–1911) as president of the Royal Astronomical Society before his death in 1914.

-He is buried next to his wife, Isobel Sarah Gill, on the grounds of St. Machar's Cathedral, Aberdeen.
+Gill died in 1914.
+He is buried next to his wife, Isobel Sarah Gill, who died in 1919, on the grounds of St. Machar's Cathedral, Aberdeen.
 Their grave lies on the east outer wall of the church.